-num_additional_operation_points specifies the number of additional operation point sets for which operation_point_set( ) syntax structures are present in the video parameter set extension.

 Profile_tier_level signaling

 A coding efficiency savings method is proposed for profile_tier_level signaling, based upon the assumption that several operation points may use the same profile and tier but different levels.
 For example, consider a spatial scalable bitstream with 3 spatial layers, with layer 2 referencing layer 1, and layer 1 reference the layer 0 base layer.
 Both layer 1 and layer 2 are spatial scalable enhancement layers and will likely use the same scalable profile indication, but will have different levels.